Dysport Aftercare: 6 Best Practices

 Do what you can to avoid touching your face for at least four hours after your Dysport injections.
 After that, we recommend using only light pressure.
 For example, gently pat your skin dry instead of rubbing it after the shower or washing your face for a few days.

-2. Know your potential side effects.
+1. Know your potential side effects.

-Another crucial part of Dysport after care is having a general awareness of the potential side effects you may see.
+Another crucial part of Dysport aftercare is having a general awareness of the potential side effects you may see.
 This knowledge can help you separate expected side effects from more significant red flags.

 Although Dysport is considered very safe when injected by licensed, trained professionals (like our knowledgeable skin care providers at Skin Pharm), all medications come with the potential for side effects.